10 Study Tips and Skills That’ll Bring Out the Genius In You

 Not only will you hear the material from a new light in a study group, but they’ll let you know if you’re falling asleep!

 This is very simply so that if you can’t attend class, you could ask someone what you missed for that day.
 The reason I say at least two is because if you get only one persons number and that person happens to be an idiot, then you have someone else that could help you.
-If you have trouble talking to strangers, asking someone for their number in case you can’t make it to class is a pretty easy ice breaker in itself.
+I often will ask text both of them.

 While we’re on the topic of other people I’d like to add that studying in little groups is a great help as well.
 Surround yourself with people who are in similar situations and have high goals.
 It may take some effort to find a time and place (read: the library!) that works for everyone but it’s usually well worth it.